jw8u/mean-variance/README.md

 # Mean-variance

 Goal is to replicate some results from a paper via simulation and real world data.
-Still in progress.

 ## Usage